warpedpuppy/ks-react-native-error-fix/README.md

 # chatApp

-chatApp is created with React Native, built with Expo.
+chatApp is created with React Native, developed with Expo.
+It provides a chat interface and options for users to send images, take a photo, which are saved to the Google firestore, and share their location.
 Start by making sure you have the most recent version of Node installed, check with node -v in your terminal.

 ## scripts